petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

-My first thought was to do so directly on GitHub and keep notes in different repos alongside projects they related to.
+I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.a

-- navigating around to the different places I kept notes, into the correct branch, finding the note getting into edit mode, manually making commits.
+Navigating around to the different places I kept notes, into the correct branch, finding the note getting into edit mode, manually making commits.

 ## Benefits